 Omega-3 fatty acids lower your risk of heart disease mainly by lowering triglycerides and countering inflammation.
 Although you can find them in “foods such as chia seeds, walnuts, and even algae,” says Erin Palinski-Wade, RD, author of Belly Fat Diet For Dummies, in Hamburg, New Jersey, the very best source is fish.
-Not all fish are created equal, however.
+In fact, the American Heart Association recommends eating two 3.5 ounce servings of fish per week.
+But not all fish are created equal, however.
 This handy chart will help you choose the fish with the highest omega-3 content.

 |Type of fish||Total omega-3 content per 3.5 ounces (grams)|